Cornonavirus (COVID-19) information for SDSS members and stakeholders.

 Information for those working in a social care

-Health Protection Scotland have produced a guide specifically for those working in a care setting, click here.
+Health Protection Scotland have produced a guide specifically for those working in a care setting, click here (Please note that this guidance was recently updated, April 2nd).

 NHS National Services Scotland (NSS) has set up a helpline to deal with social care supplies during COVID-19.
 At the moment, the helpline is to be used only in cases where there is an urgent supply shortage and a suspected or confirmed case of COVID-19.
 This will be reviewed regularly in the coming days and weeks.
 Care service providers can reach the NHS NSS triage centre by calling 0300 303 3020.